Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — I John 1:7

-The next tribe is Reuben, and His name means "See ye a son" Jacob's prophecy over him was the following.
+The next tribe is Reuben, whose name means "See ye a son."
+Jacob's prophecy over him was the following.

 — Genesis 49:3

 This name closely connects us with a picture of Jesus, the only begotten Son of God, and concerns what we are beholding with our eyes.